pkp/pkp-docs/learning-ojs/en/settings-workflow.md

 ### Setup

-**Default Review Mode**: Select whether your journal will follow a double blind, blind, or open review process.
+**Default Review Mode**: Select whether your journal will follow an anonymous reviewer/anonymous author, anonymous reviewer/disclosed author, or open review process.

 **Restrict File Access**:Check this off if you want the reviewer to respond to the request before accessing the submission files.